nbari/violetear/README.md

     router.HandleFunc("/command/ping/:ip", ip_handler, "GET")

-For this to work, first the a regex matching ``:ip`` should be added:
+For this to work, first the regex matching ``:ip`` should be added:

     router.AddRegex(":ip", `^(?:[0-9]{1,3}\.){3}[0-9]{1,3}$`)